royaltm/Amiga-midiIn/README.md

 -------------

 * The AMIGA (or an emulator).
-* [AmigaE] compilator with all the modules, including EasyGUI.
+* [AmigaE] compilator with all the modules, including EasyGUI, AHI, ARQ, IFFParser and midibase.
 * [EasyGUI] v3+ (not sure if the whole installation is needed).
-* An MC68k assembler to compile modules/softmix.s
+* An MC68k assembler to compile modules/softmix.s, try [Barfly].
 * Assuming your `AmigaE` installation resides in `Prog:E_v3.2a`, add to the `user-startup` the following:

 ```